amlalejini/GECCO-2018-Evolving-Event-driven-Programs-with-SignalGP/README.md

 **WARNING:** the Empirical library is under development, and as a result, it can often change in ways that may break the code used for the experiments used in this work.
 I make no promises that I will keep these problems up to date with the latest changes to the Empirical library.
 However, **I am more than happy to update the code upon request**.
 Just submit an issue/email me (amlalejini@gmail.com).

 ## Experiment Configuration Details
-We give the SignalGP instruction set details, environment-state tags (for the changing environment problem), and hand-coded SignalGP program solutions to each problem here: []().
+We give the SignalGP instruction set details, environment-state tags (for the changing environment problem), and hand-coded SignalGP program solutions to each problem [**here**](http://lalejini.com/GECCO-2018-Evolving-Event-driven-Programs-with-SignalGP/documentation/EXP-CONFIG).

 Additionally, a .pdf version of the configuration details supplemental material can be found here: [supplemental_material/gecco-2018-signal-supp-methods.pdf](http://lalejini.com/GECCO-2018-Evolving-Event-driven-Programs-with-SignalGP/supplemental_material/gecco-2018-signal-supp-methods.pdf).